zulfaha/sql-customer-analytics/README.md

 5. **Revenue drivers:** Which product categories actually make money?
 6. **Customer loyalty:** Do customers come back?
 7. **Payment Behaviour:** How are customers choosing to pay, and does the method tell us anything about order value?
-8. **Logistics Cost vs Delivery Reliability:** Does expensive shipping actually arrive faster?
+8. **Freight vs Speed:** Does expensive shipping actually arrive faster?

 ---
 ## 3. Methodology